 Speaker: Rev Anne Bancroft

-The Rev. Anne Bancroft joins us from York where she lives with her husband, Dan, and black lab, Whisky.
+The Rev. Anne Bancroft joins us from York.
 She served most recently as the settled minister at Theodore Parker Unitarian Universalist Church in West Roxbury (Boston), Massachusetts.

 Practicing Human

-James Luther Adams, according to Wikipedia “the most influential theologian among American Unitarian Universalists in the 20th century” – and whose birthday is November 12th – is quoted as saying, “Church is a place where you get to practice what it means to be human.” … read more.
+James Luther Adams, according to Wikipedia “the most influential theologian among American Unitarian Universalists in the 20th century” – and whose birthday is November 12th – is quoted as saying, “Church is a place where you get to practice what it means to be human.”
+His claim begs the question: what DOES it mean to … Continue reading Practicing Human

 Seek.
 Create.
 Share.